Nursing (BSN)

 Bachelor of Science

-Program Application Instructions
+BSN Program Application Instructions & Admission Requirements

 Transfer Student Admission Criteria

-Program of Study
+Sample BSN Program of Study

-End of Program Student Learning Outcomes
+BSN End-of-Program Student Learning Outcomes

 Visit the Academic Catalog for information regarding program admission requirements, prerequisites, course offerings and more.